 Google has recently launched a new variant Google Analytics 4.

-Here is a small video by Steven Gauld which will help you setup Google Analytics 4 to your Shopify store.
+Here is a small video by Steven Gauld which will help you setup Google Analytics 4 for your Shopify store.

-What eCommerce Reports can Google Analytics help you with?
+How can Google Analytics help you with eCommerce Reports?

 Here are the 3 major eCommerce analytics reports that you can generate with Google Analytics: